Physics Bodies

 Add physics properties to meshes to make them interact with the physics world:

-// Create a ground plane with physics
+// Create a static ground plane

 const ground = BABYLON.MeshBuilder.CreateGround("ground", {width: 50, height: 50}, scene);